google/WebFundamentals/src/content/en/fundamentals/primers/service-worker/update-a-service-worker.markdown

 ---
 layout: shared/narrow
-title: "How to Update a Service Worker"
+title: "Update a Service Worker"
 description: "There will be a point in time where your service worker will need updating."
 published_on: 2014-12-01
 updated_on: 2016-01-19